Dainius Zubrus: Professional

 On July 3, 2007, as a free agent, Zubrus signed a six-year, $20.4 million contract with the New Jersey Devils.

 On November 23, 2008, Zubrus had one of the best offensive games in Devils history.
 Zubrus tied a team record with four goals to help New Jersey win its season-high fourth straight game, 7–3 over the Tampa Bay Lightning.
-Four years later, Zubrus got to his second Stanley Cup decision, losing the 2012 Stanley Cup Finals to the Los Angeles Kings.
+Four years later, Zubrus got to his second Stanley Cup decision, losing the 2012 Stanley Cup Final to the Los Angeles Kings.
 On July 4, 2013, the Devils re-signed Zubrus to a reported three-year contract.

 On July 29, 2015, after eight seasons with the Devils, Zubrus was placed on unconditional waivers for the purpose of terminating the final year of his contract.

 On October 27, 2015, it was announced Zubrus was invited to professional tryout (PTO) with the St. Louis Blues.
 On November 6, 2015, Zubrus was released from his professional tryout after the Blues opted instead to sign Martin Havlát to a one-year contract.

 On November 16, 2015, Zubrus was invited to a professional tryout by the San Jose Sharks.
 Eight days later, he signed a contract with the Sharks, reuniting with former Devils head coach Peter DeBoer and former Devils teammate Paul Martin.
-With San Jose, Zubrus reached his third Stanley Cup Finals, which the Sharks lost to the Pittsburgh Penguins.
+With San Jose, Zubrus reached his third Stanley Cup Final, which the Sharks lost to the Pittsburgh Penguins.
 He retired during the off-season.